A global view of the Pacific Ring of Fire.

 Learn what Bob Embley hopes to discover on this expedition with a video or audio podcast on the mission.

-Some extraordinary sites were found in 2004.
+In 2004, researchers discovered some extraordinary sites.
 The NW Rota-1 volcano was erupting concentrated sulfur gas and volcanic ash and lava fragments in 2004 and the revisit to this site in October 2005 showed the eruption was continuing at an even greater intensity!
 The Japanese ROV Hyper-Dolphin was greeted with a hail of volcanic ejecta and ash erupting out a sulfurous cloud!
-We are very excited to return there and plan for a comprehensive program to explore the changes that have occurred at this site since 2004.
+We are very excited to return, and we plan for a comprehensive program to explore the changes that have occurred at this site since 2004.
 Other highlights will include the first explorations of several submarine volcanoes (Seamount X, Esmeralda, Ruby, and Zealandia) and revisits to the site of liquid CO2 venting at NW Eifuku and to the amazing crater on Nikko volcano discovered during the 2005 Japanese expedition.
-Here, an extraordinarily high density of chemosynthetic life is fueled by huge expulsions of sulfur and other volcanic gases.
-We hope you will join us as we continue our explorations of the Mariana Arc submarine volcanoes, revealing the wonders of one of the Earth's great hidden landscapes.
+Huge expulsions of sulfur and other volcanic gases here fuel an extraordinarily high density of chemosynthetic life.